The task is to count the most frequent words, which extracts data from dynamic sources.

 Modules and Library functions used :

-Below is the implementation of the above-discussed idea :
+Below is a implementation of the idea discussed above :

 [('to', 10), ('in', 7), ('is', 6), ('language', 6), ('the', 5), ('programming', 5), ('a', 5), ('c', 5), ('you', 5), ('of', 4)]